Accessibility Features Overview

 Accessibility Standards Compliance

-The Lookup component complies to all Section 508 and WCAG 2.x standards criteria.
+The Lookup component meets a variety of Section 508 and WCAG 2.x compliance standards.
+Known exceptions:

 Keyboard Navigation